 If you are new to using IAR Embedded Workbench, we suggest that you first read the guide Getting Started with IAR Embedded Workbench® for an overview of the tools and the features that the IDE offers.
 The tutorials, which you can find in the IAR Information Center, will help you get started using IAR Embedded Workbench.

-Finally, we recommend the Glossary in the IDE Project Management and Building Guide if you should encounter any unfamiliar terms in the IAR Systems user documentation.
+Finally, we recommend the Glossary if you should encounter any unfamiliar terms in the IAR Systems user documentation.

 What this guide contains

 Below is a brief outline and summary of the chapters in this guide.